silverstripe/silverstripe-elemental/README.md

 The Solr search results may add in emphasis tags or other formatting around matched key words, so you may need to allow unescaped HTML in your search results template.
 You should use the `$Excerpt` property (see `SolrIndex::search` for more) to display the relevant search matches.

+### Usage of GridField

+Note that this module uses GridField for creating, editing and deleting elements.
+Usage of GridField is temporary and will be removed from Elemental when a React alternative is developed.

 ## Building the elemental frontend assets